AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 ## Take actions on many assets in a live copy folder {#bulkactions}

 If you have multiple assets in a live copy folder, initiating actions on each asset can be tedious.
-You can quickly initiate the basic actions on many assets from Live Copy Console.
+You can quickly initiate the basic actions on many assets from [!UICONTROL Live Copy Console].
 The above methods continue to work for individual assets.

 1. Select a source folder.
 Click **[!UICONTROL Properties]** from the toolbar.
 Alternatively, use the keyboard shortcut `p`.
 1. Click **[!UICONTROL Live Copy Source]**.
 To open the console, click **[!UICONTROL Live Copy Overview]**.